 If you use Sage Line 500 or Sage 1000, you really should be preparing for your migration to a new product.
 Companies relying on this software after the hard stop on 31 December 2024 will be at risk of not being able to function compliantly or at all should something should cease to work.
 But, on premise Sage users are already missing out on up-to-the-minute technological functions, which competitors could be using to get ahead.

 As digital transformation has been accelerated by worldwide events and changing working practices, you need to think about how your organisation will benefit from a cloud-based, future-proof system.
 While Sage Line 500 and Sage 1000 will continue to be functional in their current forms, the end of support means no more new functionality or features.
 In an ever-evolving business landscape, this could become a real hindrance to operational efficiencies.

-Some of our Sage customers – like precision engineers and toolmakers Duckworth and Kent – have understood the reasons to migrate from Sage during the last year and are now live on Oracle NetSuite.
+Some of our Sage customers – like precision engineers and toolmakers Duckworth and Kent, Monro and Fendercare – have understood the reasons to migrate from Sage during the last two years and are now live on Oracle NetSuite.
 Here we take a look at how a switch to the cloud-based solution can help your business.

 The benefits of a cloud-based solution

-With a pandemic-induced remote working scenario becoming the norm across many industries, implementing the infrastructure to support this is something many firms have invested in.
+With hybrid working now the norm across many industries, implementing the infrastructure to support this is something many firms have invested in.
 While Sage remains a solution that can be accessed remotely, this is via VPN connection, and it can only be done via a laptop or desktop computer.

 Putting an end to upgrades